What changes about marketing at this stage

 -

-Board expectations rise: Investors want to see that the company can turn capital into learning, pipeline, and sharper go-to-market choices.
+Board expectations rise: Investors want to see that the company can turn capital into learning, pipeline, and clearer go-to-market choices.

 -